nextail/pulpocon23-dagster/doc/chapter_2/README.md

 ### General guidance

-- To create an asset, annotate the method implementing the materialization logic with the `@asset`
+- To create an asset, annotate the method implementing the materialization logic with `@asset`
 - All assets defined the `chapter_2.assets` package are automatically imported by dagster
-- To attach metadata to an asset, use the `add_output_metadata` method on the asset execution context within the materialization code.
+- To attach metadata to an asset materialization, use the `add_output_metadata` method on the `AssetExecutionContext` within the materialization code.
 - After modifying your assets, reload chapter 2 definitions from the dagster UI.
-- All the scaffolding around your asset is pre-written outside of the `chapter_2.assets` package
+- All the scaffolding around your asset is pre-written outside of the `chapter_2.assets` package, just focus your efforts on writing great data assets!

 ### Assignments